Why Does My Baby Getting Startled While Sleeping? Help your baby sleep peacefully.

 Your baby has spent nine months in a safe, snug and secure environment in your womb during which it felt a constant light pressure of your uterus which gave it a “hug” like feeling.
-Now after the baby is born and getting accustomed to the outside environment it will feel the absence of ‘constant hug-like feeling’ which may result in the baby getting startled in sleep.
+Now after the baby is born and getting accustomed to the outside environment it will feel the absence of ‘constant hug-like feeling’ which may result in baby getting startled while sleeping.

 You may have also noticed that the baby flails it’s little arms out wide when startled in sleep, That’s called the “Moro” reflex or “startle reflex” and though it usually only lasts a few seconds, it’s often enough to wake your sleeping baby.

 Some researchers believe this is a primitive survival instinct which was meant to alert the infant that is loosing balance which helped them to prevent losing grip of the mother.

 What causes a baby getting startled while sleeping?

 Any unfamiliar stimuli (that with which baby was not accustomed in the womb) can trigger startled response.

 For example any sudden changes in the environment like a loud noise, a sudden touch, an abrupt change of light intensity.
 It may also happen by any event that makes the baby feel off balance like when you are lowering the baby to place it in a crib or taking him out of a bathtub.
 Startled reflex can also be triggered by a change from one surface to another or any experience that alters the level of support the baby was feeling.

 For you some of these triggers may be so insignificant , that you won’t even notice them.
 But to your baby who, up until now, was used to live in the womb, even the smallest of changes can evoke this startle reflex.